Selva de Mar station

-Selva de Mar is a Barcelona Metro and Trambesòs station located in Poblenou, Sant Martí district, Barcelona.
+Selva de Mar (/ca/) is a Barcelona Metro and Trambesòs station located in Poblenou, Sant Martí district, Barcelona.
 It's located under carrer de Pujades, between carrer de Provençals (where the step-free entrance is located) and carrer de Selva de Mar - where the alternative entrance is.
 The metro station, served by L4, was opened in as part of the elongation of the line from Barceloneta.
 The tramway station is a 2004 addition, opened that year along with other stations in the T4 route.